segmentio/segment-docs/src/connections/destinations/catalog/castle/index.md

 ## Requesting a risk score
 Castle's adaptive authentication tells you whether to allow access, initiate a second factor of authentication, or log out the user.

-Since all Segment calls are called asynchronously, you will need to use Castle's native SDKs to perform [adaptive authentication](https://docs.castle.io/docs/authentication-method).
+Since all Segment calls are called asynchronously, you'll need to use Castle's native SDKs to perform [adaptive authentication](https://docs.castle.io/docs/authentication-method).